tc39/notes/es7/2016-09/sept-28.md

 CP: If you happen to have a module that is not esm, can create binding that is default

-BF: These slides are based on the intent that we would have the same level of compatibility as Babel, where you can have named imports from CJS.
+BFS: These slides are based on the intent that we would have the same level of compatibility as Babel, where you can have named imports from CJS.
 We'd like to not lose that.

 CP: not a requirement